VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Installing VBFNLO

 \subsection{Compilation and installation}

-After unpacking the source archive and entering the source directory, the {\tt configure} script can be invoked with several options, a complete list of which are available via {\tt ./configure~----help}.
+After unpacking the source archive and entering the source directory, the {\tt configure} script \footnote{If the {\tt configure} file is absent, it can be generated using the {\tt autoreconf -i} command.} can be invoked with several options, a complete list of which are available via {\tt ./configure~-{}-help}.
 Among these, the most important ones are: